 - 6. Qualifying Requirements.
-After successfully completing the defense of the master's thesis, students wishing to pursue the Ph.D. degree must first pass a clinical qualifying examination or satisfactorily complete a qualifying paper.
+After successfully completing the defense of the master's thesis, students wishing to pursue the Ph.D. degree must first satisfactorily complete clinical qualifying procedures or a qualifying paper.
 The method of assessing the candidate's performance within his or her chosen area may vary depending upon the particular program area.
 Options available to Clinical and Non-clinical students are outlined below. - 6A.
-Clinical Tracks Prior to the Fall semester of the third or fourth year of residence (dates announced in advance) students in any track of the clinical psychology program who have completed their master's thesis are eligible to take qualifying examinations, which are necessary in order to be admitted to candidacy for the Ph.D.
-The purpose of these examinations is to allow the student to demonstrate up to date knowledge and critical appreciation of the research and scholarly literature in the broad field of psychology, and in the specialty areas of clinical psychology, including pathology (i.e., personality, psychopathology, and pathophysiology), assessment and methodology, and intervention (including ethics and professional issues).
-The Director of Clinical Training coordinates these examinations.
+Clinical Tracks Prior to the Fall semester of the third or fourth year of residence (dates announced in advance) students in any track of the clinical psychology program who have completed their master's thesis are eligible to participate in the qualifying procedures, which are necessary in order to be admitted to candidacy for the Ph.D.
+The purpose of these procedures is to allow the student to demonstrate competency in the conduct of empirical research and in clinical assessment and identification of appropriate evidence-based interventions.
+The Director of Clinical Training coordinates these procedures.